Levintsky/topcoder/python/leetcode/Array.md

 ## Subarray Sum
 - Typical questions:
+	- 523. Continuous Subarray Sum (continuous subarray of size at least 2 that sums up to a multiple of k)
 	- LC-363: Max Sum of Rectangle No Larger Than K
 	- LC-862: Shortest Subarray with Sum at Least K
 	- LC-1074: Number of Submatrices That Sum to Target